 In tourist sites like Petra, and Jerash, you have more leniency.
 There are so many tourists around these areas and the locals are more used to seeing people in shorts and shirts.

 Jordan is still a relatively conservative Arab state and Jordanian women dress modestly to reflect that.
-Dressing appropriately is not only respectful, but it also works in your favor by helping you to reduce the amount of unwanted attention that you will attract.
+Dressing appropriately is not only respectful, but it also works in your favour by helping you to reduce the amount of unwanted attention that you will attract.

 Do You Have to Cover Your Hair?

 You do not have to cover your hair or wear a hijab in Jordan.
 The only time you will be required to cover your hair will be when visiting a mosque.

 Headscarves come in handy for sun protection too!
 There are a lot of women selling beautiful scarves in Amman, Petra, and Jerash.
 You will also be supporting local women by purchasing a scarf in Jordan, rather than taking one from your home country.